Applying for Data

-One of the most important factors for DPUK is to make all aspects of dementias data research easier for all parties concerned.
-DPUK has an application process that it manages that is envisaged to allow a researcher to apply for data once, with each cohort implicated then giving their decision within a framed time period.
+DPUK aims to make all aspects of dementias data research easier for all parties concerned.
+The DPUK application process allows a researcher to apply for data once, with each cohort giving their decision within a framed time period.
 This way, even though individual cohorts will consider applications, approvals will be given centrally via DPUK, with the possibility to have back and forth conversation with a cohort during the scrutinising period.

 What kind of data can be accessed?
-Subject-level data or aggregated data?
+Subject-level or aggregate data?

-The Data Portal will primarily be storing subject-level phenotypic data as standard, however there will be some datasets in aggregate form and summary data derived from genetic and imaging studies.
+The Data Portal will primarily store subject-level phenotypic data as standard.
+However, there will be some datasets in aggregate form and summary data derived from genetic and imaging studies.
 Similarly, DPUK will be storing subject-level genetic data from some cohorts, and both images and their analysis.

 Will DPUK have standardised psychological and behavioural test data on the Data Portal?

-Although DPUK is taking data ‘as is’ directly from cohorts, many of them will use standard behavioural and cognitive tests such as MMSE, MoCA etc. Even though DPUK will not lead cohorts in standardising their own data collection, DPUK’s metadata tools will allow researchers to identify cohorts who have used the same tests in order to aim for applying for standard sets of variables within datasets.
-Cohorts will of course employ these scales differently, however DPUK will seek to release variables by category, in order that areas of study can be captured by topic, such as cognitive data, lifestyle data, and metabolomic data being available for request as a grouped set of variables.
+Although DPUK takes data ‘as is’ directly from cohorts, many of them will use standard behavioural and cognitive tests such as MMSE, MoCA etc. DPUK does not insist on cohorts standardising their own data collection and DPUK’s metadata tools will allow researchers to identify cohorts who have used the same tests.
+Cohorts will of course employ these scales differently; however, DPUK will seek to release variables by category, in order that areas of study can be captured by topic, such as cognitive data, lifestyle data, and metabolomic data being available for request as a grouped set of variables.

 How is data stored, accessed and analysed?

-Once connected, researchers will find data files they have been afforded access to within shared folders on the desktop, where they can then open such files in the provided software of their choice.
+Once connected, researchers will find data files they have been afforded access to within shared folders on the desktop, where they can then open such files in the provided software.
 DPUK aims to allow researchers who specialise in particular software to come to DPUK no matter what their specialisation, as DPUK provides a variety of software in the Windows desktop, such as Design Studio, WinSQL, R, Eclipse, SPSS, SAS, and STATA.

-What are the rules on using data with the virtual desktop?
+What are the rules on using data within the virtual desktop?

-The datasets available from cohorts and any other providers is not allowed to be removed from the virtual desktops, however any derived results and outputs can be removed via the data out process.
-This is a simple process of submitting files to DPUK to approve their release which can be done from within the virtual desktop.
+The datasets available from cohorts and any other providers cannot be removed from the virtual desktops; however, any derived results and outputs can be removed via the ‘data out’ process.
+This is a simple process of submitting files to DPUK to approve their release, which can be done from within the virtual desktop.

 DPUK expects researchers to follow the analysis protocol in the application, and only data that has been applied for will be supplied to researchers.
-Researchers who already own or approved for physical access to data outside of the Portal can bring this in to the Portal using our ‘data in’ mechanism, either for its own analysis or combination with cohort data, however such use must also be outlined in the DPUK application.
+Researchers who already own, or have been approved for access to data outside of the Portal can bring this in to the Portal using the ‘data in’ mechanism.